Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 You also need to consider the humidity levels in the enclosure when choosing between indoor or outdoor housing.
 Many tortoises can handle brief periods of exposure to colder outdoor temperatures, but some fare better indoors.

+If you keep your pet indoors then the enclosure should be at least four feet by eight feet with a secure roof to prevent escape.
 You also need to be able to provide it with heat and UVB lighting if they are going to be outside for most of the year.
-The more time spent outdoors, the larger the pen must be so they can get away from their shelter or basking area when needed.
+The more time spent outdoors the larger the pen must be so they can get away from their shelter or basking area when needed.

 Remember that tortoises are not domesticated animals who have been bred in captivity over thousands of generations to live in your living room!

 They are still wild animals with both physical and emotional needs that must be taken into consideration before deciding on housing them either indoors or out.
+Take these basic guidelines into consideration when building or purchasing an enclosure for your pet.

 Conclusion

 As long as the tortoise is getting enough light, has plenty of water to drink and bathe in, and seems happy with his living conditions, then you can keep your pet turtle in a fish tank.
+Make sure that he gets time outside to bask under direct sunlight though or else it may lead to health issues like a metabolic bone disease.

 These are all considerations for keeping any animal healthy but especially for turtles who require specific care if they’re going to live inside an enclosed space like this one.